 When you think of advancing your career, you probably imagine more working hours, more responsibility and more stress.
 But this isn’t true.
 Working in the dental industry means you have a world of benefits just waiting for you to take advantage of them.
 You can take on a leadership role in your current working environment and offer mentorship to other members of staff.
 Dental hygiene comes with a plethora of new techniques, tools and products, so training new staff members is always critical.

-Another option is to choose a completely new role that’s connected with your skillset.
+Another option is to choose a completely new role that’s connected with your skillset or to open your own dental practice.
 Christina Boxler, RDH and BS, worked as a dental hygienist in a private dental practice before transferring her skills into her current role as a pharmaceutical representative for Johnson & Johnson, “All in all, my background in dental hygiene along with my clinical set, not only has this allowed me to advance in my career, but allowed me to quickly transition into a sales role among one of the largest pharmaceutical companies in the world!”

 Taking on a more superior role gives you more control over your work life, allowing you to shift the balance until you find what works for you.